 OPTIMIZING SURGICAL RESULTS

-There are seemingly non-dangerous activities that negatively affect surgical outcomes.
-Smoking/Vaping/Inhaling are the most common.
-We need patients to notify us of any nicotine use (including chewing tobacco, nicotine gum, and so forth) and of any inhalational product use of any kind (including but not limited to cigarettes, nicotine free cigarettes, cigars, vaping, marijuana, others).
+There are seemingly non-dangerous activities that negatively affect surgical outcomes, including smoking/vaping/inhaling nicotine and non-nicotine products.
+We need patients to notify us of any nicotine use (including chewing tobacco, nicotine gum) and of any inhalational product use.
 Such activities may severely compromise patient outcomes as it increases risks of perioperative complications.
-We ask patients to stop these activities 3-6 months prior to surgery; ideally, stop as early as possible.
-Second hand smoke can also negatively affect surgical results.
-Don't be around anyone who smokes.
+We ask patients to stop these activities 3-6 months prior to surgery.
+Stopping as early as possible is ideal.
+Second hand smoke may also negatively affect surgical results.
+Avoid being around anyone while they smoke.

 Similarly, there are drugs (prescribed and non-prescribed) that may compromise wound healing and surgical outcomes.
 Some examples include steroid use for inflammatory disorders, like prednisone for asthma, or Accutane (Isoretinoin) for acne.
 There are other medications that may negatively affect healing.
-A complete, accurate, and updated medication list will help us identify these drugs and act accordingly.
+A complete, accurate, and updated medication list will help us identify these drugs.

-Failure to comply with the above may lead to cancellation of your surgery to avoid devastating complications.
+Failure to comply with the above may lead to rescheduling of your surgery to avoid devastating complications.